SSWConsulting/SSW.Rules.Content/rules/sharepoint---do-you-know-how-to-add-ssw-only-content-to-a-rule-internal-only/rule.md

 Select the element "SSW Internal Block" to show content only internally.

-This is an example of "SSW Only" content.

 <!--endintro-->
 <dl class="image">&lt;dt&gt; <img src="internal-only.jpg" alt="internal-only.jpg"> &lt;/dt&gt;<dd>Figure: Use this "SSW Internal Block" style to insert a section for "SSW Only" content <br>